EPUB vs PDF: Which Format Is Better for Reading? (2026)

-Reading an ebook on a digital device
+Comparing EPUB and PDF ebook formats on a digital device

 Photo by Artur Ament on Unsplash.